turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 **State** holds data that represents the actual state of our application.
 State can be changed and mutated through user interactions.

 React Hooks is a feature that was introduced at the end of 2018.
-It allows function-based components to access and manipulate state.
+It allows functional components to access and manipulate state.
 In future lessons, we'll learn about other types of components as well.
-However, for now, it's essential to understand function-based components and how React Hooks enable them to manage state in a more concise and streamlined way.
+However, for now, it's essential to understand functional components and how React Hooks enable them to manage state in a more concise and streamlined way.
 <!-- This is where I have stopped March 30th -->
 <!-- -------------------------- -->
 ## Ideas.js